Lifestyle

 With so much on offer, who wouldn’t like to retire to Washington?
 If you’re not a fan of rainy days, the state’s average rainfall of between 40 and 90 inches per year might make you want to consider a southern state with more sunshine.
 Additionally, some areas of the state are experiencing a growing risk of wildfire.
 There’s also a risk of a major earthquake within the next 40 years or so, although that’s true of much of the West Coast.
 Finally, Washington does impose an estate tax on inheritance transfers over $2.193 million (U.S.).

-If Washington is sounding good to you, take a look at the following ten cities for your retirement in 2022.
+If Washington is sounding good to you, take a look at the following ten cities for your retirement.

 Gig Harbor